se-edu/addressbook-level1/README.md

   * Any other change that you think will improve the quality of the code.
 * Try to do the modifications as a combination of standard refactorings given in this [catalog](http://refactoring.com/catalog/)
-* As far as possible, use automated refactoring features in Eclipse.
+* As far as possible, use automated refactoring features in IntelliJ.
 * If you know how to use Git, commit code after each refactoring.<br>
   In the commit message, mention which refactoring you applied.<br>
   Example commit messages: `Extract variable isValidPerson`, `Inline method isValidPerson()`